carsonmulligan/carsonmulligan/README.md

   end
 end

+# NOTE:
-CURRENT NOTE: Hope yall are well.
-May 2024 I started coding for fun each morning as a ritual linked to drinking coffee -- it's a fun way to get your mind started for the day.
-I highly recommend the book Atomic Habits.
-Keep on keeping on
+# Hope yall are well.
+May 2024 I started coding for fun each morning
+# as a ritual linked to drinking coffee --
+# it's a fun way to get your mind started for the day.
+# I highly recommend the book Atomic Habits.
+# Keep on keeping on

 ```